 In each of those cases, the prohibitions are civil in nature.

 The ACCC regularly seeks relief in the Federal Court of Australia for breaches of these prohibitions.
-For example, the ACCC recently obtained civil penalties of A$4.9 million from Baxter Healthcare for breaches of the prohibitions on misuse of market power and vertical conduct and civil penalties of A$14 million against Cabcharge for breaches of the prohibition on misuse of market power.
-In cartels, the ACCC has obtained civil penalties of A$8.2 million from suppliers involved in a fine paper cartel, civil penalties of A$36 million from Visy for its involvement in the corrugated cardboard box cartel and civil penalties of more than A$52 million from a number of airlines involved in the air freight cartel.
+For example, the ACCC has obtained civil penalties of A$4.9 million from Baxter Healthcare for breaches of the prohibitions on misuse of market power and vertical conduct; A$14 million against Cabcharge for breaches of the prohibition on misuse of market power; and A$2.5 million against Ticketek for breaches of the prohibition on misuse of market power.
+In cartels, the ACCC has obtained civil penalties of A$8.2 million from suppliers involved in a fine paper cartel; A$36 million from Visy for its involvement in the corrugated cardboard box cartel; and A$98.5 million from a number of airlines involved in the air freight cartel.

 Penalties for contraventions of the CCA

 The Federal Court of Australia may impose substantial penalties for breaches of the competition provisions in the CCA.
-See table 1.
+For both civil and criminal prohibitions, corporations face maximum fines and pecuniary penalties of the greater of:

 ACCC’s investigatory powers